 More food was cooked, but luckily no sign of the demon moonshine machine was seen.
 Yet I noted a vein of excitement rising about the people, one word coming up over and over through the din – revival.

 A bell rang.
 All those around me jumped to their feet in glee.
-It was the bell atop the large dome that took up the zone in front of the cooking area.
+It was the bell atop the massive dome that took up the zone in front of the cooking area.

 Benches were set in long rows before a raised stage and a pulpit, making me believe it must be a church of some kind.
 I stared about in confusion, sitting down beside Weena May as the bell ringing stopped and blaring music poured down over us seemingly out of nowhere.
 I covered my ears, the metallic thrumming beating through my brain.
 All the citizens were on their feet, swaying lightly from side to side.
 Though it began only as a murmur at first, two words were said over and over and slowly grew in intensity.
 “Holy One, Holy One, Holy One.”